LibGDX: acting lessons

 - The race over, a final RunnableAction resets the lights and turns Jack and Jane around so they can start a race in the other direction (following another 1 second delay).

 If you're familiar with LibGDX, you might be saying, "FireEventAction?
 GateAction?
 What the heck are those?"
 Well these are the tools I promised at the start of the post!
-I created these special Actions to make Jack and Jane race to my exacting specifications: FireEventAction.
+I created these special Actions to make Jack and Jane race to my exacting specifications: FireEventAction and GateAction.
 Why?

 Normally when Actions execute, they happen in parallel completely independent of one another.
 You can set up Actions to run one after the other using, of course, a SequenceAction.
 But that only works if all of your Actions apply to the same Actor!
 Here, I need my sequence loop (running on the Group) to pause and wait for Actions on Jack and Jane to complete!
 You might also be saying, "why don't you just simply put in a delay?
 You know how long Jack and Jane are going to be running ahead of time."
 That's a very astute observation and entirely correct!
 However this is just a simplified example to capture the essence of a nuanced problem.
 There may be times when the thing you want to wait on isn't so cut and dry.
 Perhaps you need to stall a sequence until the user clicks on something.
 Perhaps the action sequence you need to pause isn't responsible for creating the other actions.
 So a DelayAction isn't always going to be an acceptable answer: we need something more sophisticated.